Titus Welliver: Television

 On television, he had a recurring role as a doctor on NYPD Blue and was one of the stars of the CBS police drama Brooklyn South.
-Moreover, Welliver is well known for playing the semi-regular character Silas Adams on the HBO series Deadwood.
-Welliver played "The Representative" in two episodes of Prison Break, portrayed Kyle Hollis (a.k.a.
+Moreover, he is well known for playing the semi-regular character Silas Adams on the HBO series Deadwood.
+Welliver played Maxwell Burke in two episodes of Star Trek: Voyager, “Equinox, Part 1” and “Equinox, Part 2”.
+He played "The Representative" in two episodes of Prison Break, portrayed Kyle Hollis (a.k.a.
 Reverend Orson Parker) in the NBC series Life, and appeared in the season five finale of Lost as the "Man in Black", which he continued to portray during the sixth and final season.
-In 1999 he appeared in an episode of Touched by an Angel titled "The Occupant", where he played a man who was "occupied" by a demon.
-In 2002 Welliver played Tom Landricks, a rapist, on Law & Order: Special Victims Unit.
+In 1999, he appeared in an episode of Touched by an Angel titled "The Occupant", where he played a man who was "occupied" by a demon.
+In 2002, he played Tom Landricks, a rapist, on Law & Order: Special Victims Unit.

 He was introduced into FX's Sons of Anarchy midway through season two, in which he portrays Irish gun kingpin Jimmy O'Phelan.
 In 2009, he started playing the role of Prosecutor Glenn Childs, a rival of Chris Noth's character, in the CBS series The Good Wife.
 He joined the cast of the apocalyptic drama The Last Ship in a recurring role for its first two seasons, as Thorwald, a local warlord fighting underground in a dying world infected by a global pandemic.

-Welliver plays the title role in the TV series Bosch from Amazon Studios.
+He plays the title role in the TV series Bosch from Amazon Studios.
 The series is based on the novels centered on the character of the same name by Michael Connelly.
 The first season of the series was released on Amazon Prime Video on February 13, 2015.
 The series was renewed for a seventh and final season on February 13, 2020.
-The Bosch series was followed by a May 2022 spin off entitled Bosch: Legacy in which Bosch plays a private detective and his daughter, Madeline, (played by Madison Lintz) is a rookie police officer, still set in Los Angeles.
-Welliver had a cameo appearance as an Imperial captain in the Disney+ series The Mandalorian.
+The Bosch series was followed by a May 2022 spin-off entitled Bosch: Legacy in which Bosch has left the LAPD and has become a private detective and his daughter, Madeline (played by Madison Lintz), is a rookie police officer, still set in Los Angeles.

+Outside of acting, Welliver appeared in the eighteenth season of Hell's Kitchen when he attended the fifth dinner service as one of the red team's diners.

+He had a cameo appearance as an Imperial captain in the Disney+ series The Mandalorian.

 Audiobooks

-Welliver is also the narrator of several audiobooks, including Robert B. Parker's series of American western novels, Appaloosa, Brimstone, Blue-Eyed Devil and Ironhorse.
+He has narrated several audiobooks, including Robert B. Parker's series of American western novels, Appaloosa, Brimstone, Blue-Eyed Devil and Ironhorse.
 He has also narrated several of the Michael Connelly Bosch series of crime fiction novels, including The Crossing, The Burning Room and The Wrong Side of Goodbye.

+Painting

+Welliver is the son of artist Neil Welliver and is an established painter himself.
+He is represented in New York by the Georges Bergès Gallery.